Battle of Mount Algidus: Battle

 Cincinnatus chose his magister equitum, and levied every available Roman in the Campus Martius, requiring them to bring food for five days, along with twelve valli.
-The vallus was the pole brought by each Roman soldier.
+The vallus was the pole brought by each Roman soldier (each soldier usually carried three or four poles).
 Valli were used to build a protective wall around the camp; a requirement of twelve valli instead of one was unusual.

 The Roman army arrived at Mount Algidus by nightfall.
 Cincinnatus signalled to the besieged Romans that he had arrived, then ordered his men to build a wall all around the Aequi.
 The Aequi attacked Cincinnatus, but they were soon obliged to turn and face the Romans under Minucius, who had left their camp to aid their countrymen.
 At dawn, the wall around the Aequi was completed; Cincinnatus ordered his men, who had marched and worked for a whole day without rest, to attack the Aequi within the wall.
 The Aequi, unable to sustain a double attack, surrendered.
 Cincinnatus let all but the leaders of the Aequi go.